Information for high value residents about locating to Jersey

 High value residents who have consent under old 1(1)(k) rules

-Income Tax (Amendment No. 43) (Jersey) includes a provision which enables individuals who have been granted a 1(1)(k) consent under the Housing Law to apply to the Minister for Treasury and Resources to apply to have the tax treatment that was introduced in July 2011 (the 2011 rules) applicable to them.
+Individuals who have been granted 2(1)(e) consent, formerly 1(1)(k) consent, under the Control of Housing and Work Law to apply to the Comptroller to apply to have the tax treatment that was introduced in January 2018 (the 2018 rules) applicable to them.

-The applicant should make his application in writing detailing why the transfer of his tax treatment to the 2011 rules would benefit the island, in accordance with the requirements of the Income Tax legislation.
+The applicant should make their application in writing detailing why the transfer of their tax treatment to the 2018 rules would benefit the island, in accordance with the requirements of the Income Tax legislation.

 Decisions will be made on a case by case basis with the overall impact being the important factor.
 However, the individual making the application will be required to meet certain criteria.
 These will include all of the following: